Gravitomagnetic induction in the field of a gravitational wave: Gravitoelectric and gravitomagnetic fields arising from Fermi coordinates

 Below, we will focus on the impact of the gravitomagnetic contribution in (\ref{eq:defEtime}), which can be seen as a \textit{induction term.} This is easy to understand, if we remark the meaning of the gravitoelectromagnetic analogy, which is summarised by equation (\ref{eq:lor2lin}): this equation describes the evolution of a test mass, i.e. how its spatial coordinates $X,Y,Z$ change according to the reference observer.
 Then, the action of a gravitational field is simply described in terms of forces: the latter are due to the presence of gravitoelectromagnetic fields which, because of their definitions (\ref{eq:defB}) and (\ref{eq:defEtime}) satisfy the homogeneous Maxwell equations

-On the other hands, it is easy to show that these fields \textit{do not satisfy the vacuum source equations} (see e.g. \citet{Mashhoon:2003ax}), which evidently breaks the analogy, whose ultimate meaning is the possibility to write the geodesic equation in the form (\ref{eq:lor2lin}) and to obtain consequences similar to those that we know in electromagnetism.
+On the other hands, it is easy to show that these fields {\textit{satisfy the inhomogeneous Maxwell equations with source terms, even though they are vacuum solutions}} (see e.g. \citet{Mashhoon:2003ax}), which evidently breaks the analogy, whose ultimate meaning is the possibility to write the geodesic equation in the form (\ref{eq:lor2lin}) and to obtain consequences similar to those that we know in electromagnetism.
 In particular, we see that the induction law (\ref{eq:constE}) is a direct consequence of the definition of the gravitoelectric field (\ref{eq:defEtime}).